sandersn/typescript-history/design-notes-scribbles.md

 Quick notes as I dump the design notes 2011-2014 to PDF.

+- Items frequently say 'attached', but I don't see any attachments, even in the desktop onenote app.

 ## 2011/01/21

 - First design meeting note was 2011/01/21.